-High Point University confirms 8 cases of contagious mumps on campus, 1 case reported at Elon University
+High Point University confirms 8 cases of contagious mumps on campus, 3 cases reported at Elon University

 HIGH POINT, N.C. — High Point University is taking action after the Guilford County Health Department and Novant Health helped to confirm eight cases of mumps, a contagious infection, on campus Saturday.

-One case of mumps has also been reported at Elon University.
+Three cases of mumps have also been reported at Elon University.

 "The university continues to follow protocol to ensure the students impacted receive appropriate care and have been provided with alternative housing," HPU said in a news release.